ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 If this sounds like a laborious process, you're right.
 There's a reason we use compilers to do this dirty work for us whenever possible.

 I made the necessary adjustments, copied the bytecode into the executable, and was finally ready to run the patched wxtoimg.
 Did it work?
 Of course not.
-Code never works perfectly the first time through, at least not mine.
+Code hardly ever works perfectly the first time through, speaking for myself at least.
 Especially when working with raw bytecode.
 When I went to the option in wxtoimg to update the satellite data, the GUI just hung.

 When I added my patch code to the binary, I had overwritten all of the remaining unused server code with [NOPs](https://en.wikipedia.org/wiki/NOP_(code)).
 But Ghidra indicated that some of what was seemingly unused server code was in fact referenced by binary code branches elsewhere.
 I had effectively left "hanging" branches that went to nowhere.
 I didn't know for sure, but I was guessing that even though the program was not actually executing those hanging branches, the CPU was still following them due to [predictive execution](https://en.wikipedia.org/wiki/Branch_predictor).
 Because I had invalidated some of those paths with NOPs, the program hung.